-- (1) Based upon 6,773,284 shares of common stock outstanding on August 29, 2017.
+- (1) Based upon 6,774,672 shares of common stock outstanding on September 14, 2017.
 The securities "beneficially owned" by an individual are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC.
-Accordingly, they may include securities owned by or for, among others, the spouse and/or minor children of the individual and any other relative who resides in the home of such individual, as well as other securities as to which the individual has or shares voting or investment power or has the right to acquire within 60 days of August 29, 2017 under outstanding stock options.
+Accordingly, they may include securities owned by or for, among others, the spouse and/or minor children of the individual and any other relative who resides in the home of such individual, as well as other securities as to which the individual has or shares voting or investment power or has the right to acquire within 60 days of September 14, 2017.
 Beneficial ownership may be disclaimed as to certain of the securities. - (2) Based on information set forth in a Schedule 13D/A filed with the SEC on August 15, 2014.
 The address for Mr. Lehman is 1408 North Abingdon Street, Arlington, Virginia.
-All of Mr. Lehman's shares have been pledged to collateralize a line of credit, and, subject to Four Oaks' articles of incorporation, Four Oaks' Tax Asset Protection Plan, and applicable state and federal banking laws and regulations, operation of the pledge may at a subsequent date result in a change in control of Four Oaks. - (3) Includes (a) 34,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017 and (b) 11,945 shares owned by Mr. Lee's spouse who has sole voting and investment power with respect to such shares. - (4) Includes 42,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017. - (5) Includes 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017. - (6) Includes (a) 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017 and (b) 4,556 shares owned by Mr. Weeks' spouse who has sole voting and investment power with respect to such shares.
+All of Mr. Lehman's shares have been pledged to collateralize a line of credit, and, subject to Four Oaks' Articles of Incorporation, Four Oaks' Tax Asset Protection Plan, and applicable state and federal banking laws and regulations, operation of the pledge may at a subsequent date result in a change in control of Four Oaks. - (3) Includes (i) 34,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017 and (ii) 11,945 shares owned by Mr. Lee's spouse who has sole voting and investment power with respect to such shares. - (4) Includes 42,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017. - (5) Includes 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017. - (6) Includes (i) 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017 and (ii) 4,556 shares owned by Mr. Weeks' spouse who has sole voting and investment power with respect to such shares.

-- (7) Includes 21,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017. - (8) Includes (a) 21,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017, (b) 1 share owned jointly with Ms. Herring's former spouse, and (c) 450 shares held in Ms. Herring's name as custodian for her children. - (9) Includes 132 shares owned by Mr. Hiatt's spouse who has sole voting and investment power with respect to such shares. - (10) Includes (a) 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017, (b) 8,558 shares owned jointly with Mr. Grimes' spouse, and (c) 1,733 shares owned by Mr. Grimes' spouse who has sole voting and investment power with respect to such shares. - (11) Includes 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of August 29, 2017. - (12) For all current directors and executive officers as a group, includes a total of 186,200 shares held pursuant to restricted stock awards as to which restrictions had not lapsed as of August 25, 2017.
+- (7) Includes 21,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017. - (8) Includes (i) 21,000 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017, (ii) 1 share owned jointly with Ms. Herring's former spouse, and (iii) 450 shares held in Ms. Herring's name as custodian for her children. - (9) Includes 132 shares owned by Mr. Hiatt's spouse who has sole voting and investment power with respect to such shares. - (10) Includes (i) 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017, (ii) 8,558 shares owned jointly with Mr. Grimes' spouse, and (iii) 1,733 shares owned by Mr. Grimes' spouse who has sole voting and investment power with respect to such shares. - (11) Includes 4,250 shares held pursuant to a restricted stock award as to which restrictions had not lapsed as of September 14, 2017. - (12) For all current directors and executive officers as a group, includes a total of 186,200 shares held pursuant to restricted stock awards as to which restrictions had not lapsed as of September 14, 2017.